 Using money in your WCMSA

-If you manage (self-administer) your WCMSA account, keep the following in mind:
+To find out how to manage (self-administer) your WCMSA account, visit go.cms.gov/WCMSASelfAdm.
+Keep the following in mind:

 - Money placed in your WCMSA is for paying future medical and/or prescription drug expenses related to your work injury or illness/disease that otherwise would have been covered by Medicare.